 11. CALIFORNIA PRIVACY RIGHTS

 California law permits users who are California residents to request and obtain from us once a year, free of charge, a list of the third parties to whom we have disclosed their personal information (if any) for their direct marketing purposes in the prior calendar year, as well as the type of personal information disclosed to those parties.
 WhiteHat does not share personal information with third parties for their own marketing purposes.

 We may update this Policy to reflect changes to our information practices.
 If we make any material changes we may notify you by email or by means of a notice on this site prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.

-If you are an EU citizen and feel that WhiteHat is not abiding by the terms of this Policy or is not in compliance with the Privacy Shield Principles, please contact WhiteHat at the contact information provided below.
+If you are an EU citizen and feel that WhiteHat is not abiding by the terms of this Policy or is not in compliance with the Standard Contractual Clauses, please contact us as described in the “How to Contact Us” section below.

-If you have questions about WhiteHat’s Policy, please contact us at:
+If you have questions about this Policy or would like to exercise any of your rights described in this Policy, please contact us at:

 1741 Technology Drive, Suite 300